sandialabs/InterSpec/target/patches/README.md

 # Building dependencies for InterSpec
-When building InterSpec, you can either have CMake download and build all dependencies through the `InterSpec_FETCH_DEPENDENCIES` CMake option (e.g., `cmake -DInterSpec_FETCH_DEPENDENCIES=ON ..`), or you can manually build all dependencies.
-Using package managers like `brew`, `pacman`, or `nuget` is very unlikely to work.
-Having CMake download and build the dependencies is the easiest option, but for building on non-networked computers, or if you are having proxy or other issues, these instructions let you manually build the dependancies, and place them all in a common prefix.
-The other scnerious where you might consider manually building the dependencies is if you plan to do heavy development on the InterSpec code; compiling is slightly faster with the pre-built dependancies as the build system has much less files to track and check if they have been changed.
+When building InterSpec, you can either have CMake download and build all dependencies through the `InterSpec_FETCH_DEPENDENCIES` CMake option (e.g., `cmake -DInterSpec_FETCH_DEPENDENCIES=ON ..`), or you can build all dependencies and place them into a prefix location.
+Having CMake fetch and build the dependencies is required for iOS and Android, while creating a prefix location with the dependencies pre-built is highly recommended for desktop OSes, especially when doing heavy development, as it is slightly faster to re-compile the InterSpec code against since the build system has much less files to track and check if they have been changed.

+Using package managers like `brew`, `pacman`, or `nuget` is very unlikely to work - and not suggested.

 Jump to: